Eye (magazine)

-Eye magazine is a quarterly print magazine on graphic design and visual culture.
+Eye magazine is a British quarterly print magazine on graphic design and visual culture.

 History

-First published in London in 1990, Eye was founded by Rick Poynor, a prolific writer on graphic design and visual communication.
+First published in London in 1990, Eye was founded by British writer and graphic designer Rick Poynor.
 Poynor edited the first twenty-four issues (1990–1997).
 Max Bruinsma was the second editor, editing issues 25–32 (1997–1999), before its current editor John L. Walters took over in 1999.
-Stephen Coates was art director for issues 1–26, Nick Bell was art director from issues 27–57, and Simon Esterson has been art director since issue 58.
+Stephen Coates was art director for issues 1–26, Nick Bell was art director for issues 27–57, and Simon Esterson has been art director since issue 58.